vipin-tech/vipin-tech.github.io/about.md

 * My latest professional assignment was at Hewlett Packard Enterprise where we designed and integrated Recovery Manager Central (RMC) with 3PAR, StoreVirtual, Nimble and Storeonce.

-* I have 3.7 years of experience in development and automation.
+* I have 3.7 years of experience in Software and Systems Engineering.
 I am keen to advance my career in the field of data science, development and Automation.

-* I am fluent in python, R, Java, PostgreSQL, have hands on experience on softwares like Tableau Public, Git/GitHub, Apache and technologies like Openstack-Cinder, RabbitMQ, Flask, Gunicorn, Docker, Django.
+* I am fluent in python, R, java, have hands on experience on softwares like Tableau Public, Git/GitHub, Apache and technologies like Openstack-Cinder, RabbitMQ, Flask, Gunicorn, Docker, Django.

 * At Hewlett Packard Enterprise (HPE), I worked as python developer for the product called Recovery Manager Central (RMC) in Storage Domain.
-Worked on Openstack-Cinder framework, HPE’s PML Framework, RabbitMQ, REST web services, 3PAR, StoreOnce and Nimble.
+Worked on Openstack-Cinder, HPE’s PML and Django frameworks, RabbitMQ, REST web services, 3PAR, StoreOnce and Nimble.
 I have the experience of leading the projects and carry out scrum meetings.
 I was part of product deployment team where I worked on product deployment changes such as writing new service files, features and packages that should be included during product deployment.